github/training-kit/intermediate/index.md

 ## Interacting with distributed repositories

-Go beyond local history interactions and synchronize histories on an as-needed, controlled basis, with publication and download commands.
+Go beyond local history interactions and synchronize histories on an as-needed, controlled basis.

 ---